ashwingohil/Rhyming-Words/README.md

  ## Significant feature of an aggresive fast search: As you read above, it is a lexical tree of all data in the heap.
-Refer the diagram below for clarity.

  **Basic Query types:**